1988 Dobro DM33H ‘Hawaiian’

 NEW ARRIVAL D’Angelico have been at the top end of archtop builders since 1932, and are one of the most iconic of them all.
 Still making wonderful guitars, although now under new ownership, they offer a more affordable way of getting a taste of archtop royalty.
 This...

-NEW ARRIVAL The Washburn J-6 is a tribute to Wes Montgomery, and a great copy of his Gibson L-5.
+SOLD The Washburn J-6 is a tribute to Wes Montgomery, and a great copy of his Gibson L-5.
 The J-6 became the J-6S in 2004 to reflect the use of a solid Spruce top with Maple back and sides.
-It’s a 17” wide body jazz guitar, with two humbucker pickups which...
+It’s a 17” wide body jazz guitar, with two humbucker pickups which allow you...